-Cristiano Ronaldo Has Been Asked To Submit DNA Sample In Ongoing Rape Investigation
+Cristiano Ronaldo Has Been Asked To Submit A DNA Sample In Ongoing Rape Investigation

 The Las Vegas Police also indicated that this is a “standard” step in cases that involve a report of sexual assault.

-“The LVMPD is taking the same steps in this case as in any other sexual assault to facilitate the collection of DNA evidence,” LVMPD Officer Laura Meltzer said, as reported by CNN.“We can confirm that an official request has been submitted to Italian authorities.”
+“The LVMPD is taking the same steps in this case as in any other sexual assault to facilitate the collection of DNA evidence,” LVMPD Officer Laura Meltzer said, as reported by CNN.
+“We can confirm that an official request has been submitted to Italian authorities.”

-According to The Post, Ronaldo’s accuser, Kathryn Mayorga, reported the alleged rape to the police in June of 2009.
+According to the Washington Post, Ronaldo’s accuser, Kathryn Mayorga, reported the alleged rape to the police in June of 2009.
 However, at the time she did not name Ronaldo as her rapist and did not disclose the location of the incident.
-She, however, filed a civil suit against him last year and requested the reopening of the police investigation.
+She filed a civil suit against him last year and requested the reopening of the police investigation.

 Las Vegas police investigating a rape allegation against Cristiano Ronaldo have sent a warrant to authorities in Italy requesting a sample of the Portuguese football superstar's DNA, a police spokeswoman said https://t.co/Fcbc9HBGmG pic.twitter.com/EgjsiWnv1A